jgoalby/jgoalby.github.io/_articles/ipaddevelopment.md

 - My iPad is typically available wherever I am
 - With cloudb-based applications you don't need to install applications locallly
     - Cloud applications can be limited
+- I suppose I should mention the Apple Pencil although I don't really use that for development, but the touch screen can be really useful at times
+- Testing on an iPad while developing on the iPad can be useful if that is one of the platforms you plan to run on